SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 then carefully cleaning up everything again.
 It measures the success rate as well as the timing (API performance) and stores it into an influxDB and visualizes it via grafana dashboards.

-It traditionally used the diskful SCS flavors `SCS-1V-2-5` and `SCS-1L-1-5` by default and would not cope with diskless flavors unless told to create and manage the root disks separately.
+It traditionally used the SCS flavors `SCS-1V-2-5` and `SCS-1L-1-5` with disks by default and would not cope with diskless flavors unless told to create and manage the root disks separately.
 But this is not what was wanted, thus
 [PR #133](https://github.com/SovereignCloudStack/openstack-health-monitor/pull/133)